tswow/tswow-wiki-0.13/Introduction/5_CustomSpells.md

 ## Conclusion

 This has been a long tutorial with a lot of theory and troubleshooting.
-We choose to have this topic this early in the series because it is probably both the most complex and most important.
-TSWoW tries its best to make spell creation much easier than it used to be, but by their very nature spells are very complicated and it's impossible to make a single API that makes creating every kind of spell easy.
+TSWoW tries its best to make spell creation much easier than it used to be, but spells are just fundamentally complicated and it's impossible to make a single API that makes creating every kind of spell easy.
 Our aim is instead to teach you how to _think_ like a reverse engineer yourself, and to fill this wiki with plenty of code examples if you get stuck.

 [The next tutorial](6_CustomTalents.md) will be about Talents, which is a very simple concept to grasp if you already understand spells well.